 the amount of tuition-only costs not covered by grant aid.

-University funding for the program is limited and at the discretion of director of Human Resource Services STGs may be prorated to less than 100% of the cost in order to maximize the number of employees who receive the STG.
+University funding for the program is limited, and at the discretion of director of Human Resource Services STGs may be prorated to less than 100% of the cost in order to maximize the number of employees who receive the STG.
 STGs cannot be used to cover the cost of fees, books, or surcharges associated with taking coursework that may be covered through this program.

 Procedure: The Staff Training Grant Program (STGP) is administered by the Human Resource Services (HRS) Director, or designee (hereinafter referred to as Director).
 The policy statement and following conditions will guide the administration of the program:

 The STGP will be administered within budgeted funds.
-The Director may request additional funding from the Vice President for Administration & Finance during a fiscal year in which it appears program funds will be depleted.
+The Director may request additional funding from the Vice President for Administration & Financial Services during a fiscal year in which it appears program funds will be depleted.

 If additional funding does not become available the Director may prorate the STGs to less than 100% of the eligible amount in order to maximize the number of employees who receive the STG.